s-r-e-e-r-a-j/CamHawk/README.md

 4️⃣ Share the generated link with the target.

-5️⃣ Once they open the link and give a permission, their camera activates, and images are saved automatically.
+5️⃣ Once they open the link and grant permission, their camera is activated and images are saved automatically..

 6️⃣ Captured images are stored in the capture/ folder.